 Cooking string - I place the cooking string in a baggie to keep it protected since it is an item we use while cooking.
 Plus, it doesn't get unraveled when it is inside. =)

-Chip Clips - These items are useful for more than just chips.
+Chip Clips - These items are helpful for more than just chips.
 They work perfectly for large bag items like frozen veggies, frozen fruit, etc...
 Store them in a larger bin with the cooking string.

 Notetaking items to have in the junk drawer